koolkodes-aws/oracle-gdd-sphere-dataset-loader/readme.md

 # Loading Sphere Dataset into Oracle Globally Distributed Database (26ai)

-This document details the procedure for ingesting the Meta Sphere dataset (JSONL format) into an Oracle Globally Distributed Database (GDD) 26ai environment.
+This document details the procedure for ingesting the Meta Sphere dataset (JSONL format) into an Oracle Globally Distributed Database 26ai environment.
 The dataset consists of approximately 900 million records containing high-dimensional vector embeddings.

-The loading strategy employs Sharded External Tables mapped to local file systems on individual shards, combined with a Hybrid Parallel Load approach.
-This architecture optimizes I/O throughput and mitigates contention in the database redo log buffer during high-volume ingestion.
+The loading strategy employs external tables with `ORGANIZATION EXTERNAL` syntax, enabling file-based data ingestion on each shard.
+Parallel query operations on the external table combine with direct-path insert operations to optimize throughput while minimizing redo log contention during high-volume ingestion.

 ## Why Oracle Globally Distributed Database for Large Vector Datasets?